 Craftsbury running camps have been a sought after running destination for more than 30 years.
 One crucial reason is our coaching.
 Every session, our expert coaches share their knowledge of speed, strength and endurance training.
 Whether you are a long-time runner working on your tenth marathon, a fitness runner hoping to train more progressively or a new runner who wants to advance their fitness and knowledge, our time-tested mix of structured runs, videotape analysis, lectures, drills and circuit training will help you to achieve your goals.

 Lynn Jennings, Running Program Director and Coach

-Three-time Olympian, Olympic bronze medalist and three-time world cross country champion Lynn Jennings will be back at Craftsbury for the seventh time in 2013.
+Three-time Olympian, Olympic bronze medalist and three-time world cross country champion Lynn Jennings will be back at Craftsbury for the eighth time in 2014.
 As Director of Running, Lynn enjoys sharing her running history and knowledge with Craftsbury runners.
 Her love of running includes teaching runners how to train progressively and intelligently to maximize their potential.
 Lynn willingly shares her motivating and inspiring insights into the world of professional middle distance running.

 Lynn can be reached at firstname.lastname@example.org.